-Brian J. Graber, Ltd., represents employees retaliated against by their employer in violation of the Illinois Whistleblower Act.
+Brian J Graber LLC, is an Illinois Whistleblower Act lawyer representing employees retaliated against by their employer in violation of the Illinois Whistleblower Act.
 The Illinois Whistleblower Act (IWA) 740 ILCS 174/1, et seq., provides far greater protection for employees who engage in certain protected activities than the tort of retaliatory discharge.
 As a result, the IWA covers terminations and any retaliation short of actual termination.
 Therefore, constructive discharges are covered.
 IWA claims used in combination with the tort of retaliatory discharge can maximize damages.

 The IWA applies to any private employer employing one or more employees in Illinois.
 The term “employer” broadly defined to include municipalities, villages, townships, counties, school districts, and Illinois colleges or universities.